 Add Copy To / Move To Options on Windows 7, Vista or XP Right-Click Menu

-By default in Windows 7, Vista and XP OS has Cut and Copy option available in the windows explorer right click menu.
+By default in Windows 7, Vista and XP OS has Cut and Copy option available in the windows explorer right-click menu.
 To increase your working speed you can customize this menu by adding Copy To / Move To option.
 To do that you need some registry modifications.

-Either you can download these registry tweaks extract the zip file and run them to add Copy To and Move To options easily
+Either you can download these registry tweaks extract the zip file and run them to add Copy To and Move To options easily or you can follow the procedure given below to do it manually by modifying the Windows Registry file.

 Step-1